dani-gonzalez-muela/FinalDegreeThesis/README.md

 # FinalDegreeThesis
-Python code of the final degree thesis
+Code and Data of my final degree thesis for the Bachelor in Mathematical Engineering at Pompeu Fabra University.